Cantabria: Natural parks

 The most important of these is the Picos de Europa National Park, which affects Castile and León and Asturias in addition to Cantabria, the three autonomous communities sharing its management.
 Santoña, Victoria and Joyel marshes are also Special Protection Areas for the birds (ZEPA).

 Furthermore, nine Sites of Community Importance (LIC) have been declared: Western Mountain, Eastern Mountain, Western Rias and Oyambre Dunes, Dunes of Liencres and Estuary of the Pas, El Puntal Dunes and Estuary of the Miera, Ria de Ajo, Marshes of Noja-Santoña, Escudo de Cabuérniga Range and several caves with important bat colonies.

 Demographics

-Population pyramid for Cantabria for 2006 from the municipal planning authority.
+As of 2025, the population is 593,623, of which 48.4% are males, and 51.6% are females.
+Minors make up 14.5% of the population, and seniors make up 24.5%.